6 Things Dancers Have Learned Through Quarantine

-As we slowly make our way back to the studio (sooner or later, depending on your location) - there are a few things from this quarantine that I hope we hang on to and never forget.
+As we slowly make our way back to the studio - there are a few things from this quarantine that I hope we hang on to and never forget.

 6 THINGS DANCERS HAVE LEARNED THROUGH QUARANTINE